Prediabetes information and (FAQs)

 Is Prediabetes Reversible?

 Absolutely!
-One of the most significant advantages of identifying prediabetes early is its potential reversibility.
+One of the most significant advantages of identifying Risk factors for diabetes early is its potential reversibility.
 Adopting a healthy lifestyle, including regular exercise, a balanced diet, and weight management, can reduce the risk of developing diabetes.
 Research has shown that losing just 5-7% of body weight through lifestyle changes can significantly improve blood sugar levels and prevent the progression of diabetes.

-Should I Be Concerned About Prediabetes If I Feel Fine?
+Should I Be Concerned About Prediabetes If Fine?

 Can Prediabetes Lead to Other Health Complications?